What Is a Payment Gateway? (And Why You Don't Need One)

 What’s the difference between a virtual terminal and a payment gateway?

 A virtual terminal — sometimes referred to as a web POS or cloud POS — is software that lets you take payments from any device (e.g., desktop, phone, or tablet) running it, which turns the device into a point-of-sale terminal.
-For example, Square’s virtual terminal software is accessible via your Dashboard and capable of accepting payments right away, with no setup or engineering resources required.
+For example, Square’s free virtual terminal software is accessible via your Dashboard and capable of accepting payments right away, with no setup or engineering resources required.
 Virtual terminals are ideal for businesses that don’t need an online store but do need to accept remote payments through phone, mail, or fax.

 How much do payment gateways cost?